Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

-If a scientist finds evidence that supports her view, she will rarely think that her job is done.
-Instead, she will repeatedly perform experiments in different ways to try to rule out any biasing factors.
+If a scientist finds evidence that supports their view, they will rarely think that their job is done.
+Instead, they will repeatedly perform experiments in different ways to try to rule out any biasing factors.

-As this example shows, a scientist’s job is not finished once she has made an observation.
-At the very least, she reflects upon the nature of the observation itself, which is a philosophical activity.
+As this example shows, a scientist’s job is not finished once they have made an observation.
+At the very least, they reflect upon the nature of the observation itself, which is a philosophical activity.
 On top of this, scientists will also need to think about how their results relate to other scientists’ findings.

 did you know